 With an EMI scheme in particular, participants are given the opportunity to buy shares at today’s discounted market price at a future point, when they should be worth more, with potentially only 10% to pay on the gain of up to £1m and 20% thereafter.
 That is because the growth in value of the shares is taxed at the current more favourable Capital Gains Tax rates, rather than as income.
 The company also receives a corporation tax deduction for the growth in value without incurring any cost.
 The scheme benefits all parties involved and provided certain conditions are met, can be tailor made.

-Cassandra believes HMRC approved share schemes offer a company tremendous flexibility to design a plan with triggers that both incentivise the employee and meet the company’s growth and ownership objectives.
-If you would like to speak with us about using tax advantaged share structures to incentivise your team, please get in touch with Cassandra.
+Beth believes HMRC approved share schemes offer a company tremendous flexibility to design a plan with triggers that both incentivise the employee and meet the company’s growth and ownership objectives.
+If you would like to speak with us about using tax advantaged share structures to incentivise your team, please get in touch with Beth.

 Disclaimer: The information contained in this article is generic in nature.
 You should take no action based upon it without consulting ourselves or an alternative professional advisor.
 All information correct at time of publication: 16 July 2020